nemanjan00/my-abstract/darwin.md

 Gens that were selected at certain points of time were selected based of that if they were good genes at THAT PARTICULAR TIME.

+If we think about cave men, we can say there were two ways to survive.

+Be strongest and craziest motherfucker or hide.

 That means, as a community, we still have two sets of features.

 We are split into those with genes that survived times of caves people by being strongest or by being good at avoiding conflicts.